 - Welcoming our first son-in-law to our family

-- It was stressful and all consuming but I’d do it all again
+- It was stressful and all-consuming but I’d do it all again

 - I wish we could have the day over again – it all went too fast!

 There are many other thoughts running through my head as it’s been a very busy time for us.
-We have had 2 weeks off with our eldest daughter who was home from UK for the wedding.
+We have had 2 weeks off with our eldest daughter who was home from the UK for the wedding.
 We have organised, delivered, setup, cleaned up….the list goes on but it has been a very enjoyable time.
-We have had a few special days with her before putting her on the plane to return to her UK life and so it is just us at home again.
+We have had a few special days with her before putting her on the plane to return to her UK life and so it’s just us at home again.
 Our lives return to normal this week and I’m sad that all the excitement is over.

 There are many more photos floating around, plus the official photos are still to come, the ones I have used here are just a taste of what the day held for us.
 I honestly can’t say that I took all the photos in my gallery but I’m happy to share them 🙂

-As you may know from my previous MOB updates, the B2B, was also due to finish her Masters degree, at the same time as her wedding.
+As you may know from my previous MOB updates, the B2B, was also due to finish her Masters Degree, at the same time as her wedding.
 I am happy to announce that she finished it but she cut it very fine!

 I’m submitting this for the week’s photo challenge Victory – In your photo this week, focus on the win, the victory — that moment of glory and pride you’ll remember forever.
 I believe there’s nothing so positive and victorious as a wedding AND a happy, proud Mother of the Bride!